Independent Bank (NASDAQ:INDB) Rating Increased to Buy at Zacks Investment Research

-Independent Bank (NASDAQ:INDB) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued on Friday, Zacks.com reports.
-The firm currently has a $92.00 price target on the bank’s stock.
-Zacks Investment Research‘s price target would indicate a potential upside of 11.49% from the company’s current price.
+Independent Bank (NASDAQ:INDB) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Friday, Zacks.com reports.
+The brokerage currently has a $89.00 target price on the bank’s stock.
+Zacks Investment Research‘s price objective points to a potential upside of 9.30% from the company’s current price.

 According to Zacks, “Independent Bank Corp. is a bank holding company for Rockland Trust Company.
 They are a community-oriented commercial bank.
 The community banking business consists of commercial banking, retail banking and trust services and is managed as a single strategic unit.
 The community banking business derives its revenues from a wide range of banking services, including lending activities, acceptance of demand, savings and time deposits, trust and investment management, and mortgage servicing income from investors. “

-Separately, Seaport Global Securities began coverage on shares of Independent Bank in a research note on Thursday, December 17th.
-They issued a “neutral” rating for the company.
-Three equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
-Independent Bank currently has a consensus rating of “Hold” and an average target price of $75.50.
+Separately, Piper Sandler upgraded Independent Bank from a “neutral” rating to an “overweight” rating and upped their price target for the stock from $86.00 to $90.00 in a research report on Friday.
+Two research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+Independent Bank has an average rating of “Buy” and a consensus price target of $82.75.

-Independent Bank (NASDAQ:INDB) last issued its quarterly earnings results on Wednesday, January 20th.
-The bank reported $1.17 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.03 by $0.14.
-The business had revenue of $118.91 million during the quarter, compared to analyst estimates of $120.70 million.
+Independent Bank (NASDAQ:INDB) last issued its quarterly earnings data on Wednesday, April 21st.
+The bank reported $1.26 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.09 by $0.17.
 Independent Bank had a net margin of 24.99% and a return on equity of 7.97%.
-Equities analysts forecast that Independent Bank will post 3.57 EPS for the current year.
+Sell-side analysts predict that Independent Bank will post 3.57 EPS for the current year.

-A number of hedge funds have recently added to or reduced their stakes in the business.
-Comerica Bank increased its stake in Independent Bank by 0.4% during the fourth quarter.
-Comerica Bank now owns 34,633 shares of the bank’s stock valued at $2,704,000 after purchasing an additional 147 shares during the last quarter.
-Captrust Financial Advisors increased its stake in Independent Bank by 3.6% during the fourth quarter.
-Captrust Financial Advisors now owns 4,860 shares of the bank’s stock valued at $357,000 after purchasing an additional 170 shares during the last quarter.
-California State Teachers Retirement System increased its stake in Independent Bank by 0.5% during the third quarter.
-California State Teachers Retirement System now owns 49,810 shares of the bank’s stock valued at $2,609,000 after purchasing an additional 233 shares during the last quarter.
-Nisa Investment Advisors LLC increased its stake in Independent Bank by 2.9% during the fourth quarter.
-Nisa Investment Advisors LLC now owns 10,730 shares of the bank’s stock valued at $784,000 after purchasing an additional 300 shares during the last quarter.
-Finally, Canton Hathaway LLC bought a new position in shares of Independent Bank during the fourth quarter worth about $31,000.
-Hedge funds and other institutional investors own 80.44% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+First Trust Advisors LP lifted its position in shares of Independent Bank by 3.8% in the first quarter.
+First Trust Advisors LP now owns 54,466 shares of the bank’s stock valued at $4,412,000 after acquiring an additional 1,998 shares in the last quarter.
+Morgan Stanley lifted its holdings in Independent Bank by 41.7% in the 3rd quarter.
+Morgan Stanley now owns 149,328 shares of the bank’s stock worth $7,822,000 after purchasing an additional 43,978 shares in the last quarter.
+AQR Capital Management LLC boosted its stake in Independent Bank by 31.3% in the 3rd quarter.
+AQR Capital Management LLC now owns 4,913 shares of the bank’s stock worth $257,000 after purchasing an additional 1,170 shares during the period.
+California State Teachers Retirement System grew its holdings in Independent Bank by 0.5% during the 3rd quarter.
+California State Teachers Retirement System now owns 49,810 shares of the bank’s stock valued at $2,609,000 after buying an additional 233 shares in the last quarter.
+Finally, Schonfeld Strategic Advisors LLC bought a new stake in shares of Independent Bank during the third quarter valued at approximately $304,000.
+Institutional investors and hedge funds own 80.44% of the company’s stock.

 About Independent Bank